dougrocha/form_builder/README.md

 ### Test Users

-The following test users are seeded into the database for development and testing purposes:
+The following test user is seeded into the database for development and testing purposes:

-- **User 1**
+- **User 1 - Recommended User**

   - Email: test@mail.com
-  - Password: password

-- **User 2**

-  - Email: jane.smith@example.com
   - Password: password